 The area that we want to reinvigorate currently has overgrown trees and is unsuitable for many patients due to some uneven surfaces and benches which are too low for older people to sit on.
 The courtyard is largely grey concrete with no vibrant colours.
 With your support, we can transform this space into a thriving garden for patients and their families to enjoy.

-We hope that the work can be completed by Spring 2018 so that Camomile Courtyard ready for patients, their families and the nurses and therapists caring for them to enjoy.
+We hope that the work can be completed in 2018 so that Camomile Courtyard ready for patients, their families and the nurses and therapists caring for them to enjoy.

 Help us to make this amazing space a reality.